chany93/AoseDevKit2018-Blocksworld/README.md

 5. To run right click on file unitn.adk2018.blocksworld.BlocksworldLauncher and select:
     > Run as -> Java Application

-# AoseDevKit2018-Blocksworld

-This project is an implementation of the blocksworld domain with the AoseDevKit2018 framework.
-It contains Blocksworld domain-specific code: a Pddl domain file, java version of pddl actions, and a launcher script.

-## Quick start guide to the development of a different domain
+## Quick start guide for the development of a different domain

 Follow these steps to develop a pddl / multi-agent system for a specific domain: